+The Office manages a fraud hotline that allows anyone to anonymously report tips of suspected fraud, waste and abuse against the City.
 The Office creates a case for every tip received and investigates those cases with sufficient basis.
-The following information summarizes the 87 cases closed in 2017.
+The following information summarizes the 76 cases closed in 2018.

 An investigation was conducted by our Office, or in conjunction with a City Department, for cases related to City fraud, waste or abuse.
 As we investigate, we may discover other issues that may be better addressed by a performance audit.